docknetwork/api-docs/source/index.html.md

 ```

 ### credential_create
 This event indicates a credential has been created.
-It will send a POST message to webhook whenever a credential has been created.
+It will fire when a credential has been created.

 > SAMPLE JSON PAYLOAD